glanceapp/glance/docs/configuration.md

 `horizontal-cards`

 ![preview of horizontal-cards style for RSS widget](images/rss-feed-horizontal-cards-preview.png)

+##### `thumbnail-height`
+Used to modify the height of the thumbnails.
+Works only when the style is set to `horizontal-cards`.
+The default value is `10` and the units are `rem`, if you want to for example double the height of the thumbnails you can set it to `20`.

 ##### `feeds`
 An array of RSS/atom feeds.
 The title can optionally be changed.